grafana/loki/CONTRIBUTING.md

 - If you plan to do something more involved, discuss your ideas on the relevant GitHub issue.
 - Make sure to follow the prerequisites below before marking your PR as ready for review.

-**Note that promtail is considered to be feature complete, and future development for logs collection will be present in [Grafana Alloy](https://github.com/grafana/alloy)**
+**Note that Promtail is considered to be feature complete, and future development for logs collection will be in [Grafana Alloy](https://github.com/grafana/alloy)**

 ## Loki Improvement Documents (LIDs)